devendrn/newb-x-mcbe/README.md

 # newb-x-mcbe

-Newb X is a legacy port (incomplete) of [newb-shader-mcbe](https://github.com/devendrn/newb-shader-mcbe) for MCBE Renderdragon platforms.
-It is based on the theme "lightweight and soft aesthetics".
+Newb X Legacy is a ported version of [newb-shader-mcbe](https://github.com/devendrn/newb-shader-mcbe) for MCBE 1.20.
+It is a vanilla shader based on the theme "lightweight and soft aesthetics".

 > Note:
 This is an experimental repository, breaking changes are made often.